What makes the 21st century classroom so very different than the conventional style classroom we likely grew up with?

 As teachers develop new teaching strategies that are quite different from those in a more traditional classroom setting, children are being prepared for new and exciting ways to create, collaborate, and adapt.

-Computers and tablets are online and available in today's classes.
+Computers and tablets are available in today's classrooms.
 For many, they replace the traditional pencil and paper.
-Technology allows them to conduct research on their own and learn at their own pace.
+Technology allows students to conduct research on their own and learn at their own pace.
 The technological skills they learn today will help them become successful in the future as well.

 Interactive, Collaborative Environment